ckeditor/ckeditor5/docs/framework/guides/contributing/code-style.md

 import insertContent from './utils/insertcontent';
 ```

-While importing modules from other packages, it is disallowed to use relative paths, and import must be done using the package name, like so:
+While importing modules from other packages, it is not allowed to use relative paths, and the import must be done using the package name, like this:

 👎&nbsp; Examples of incorrect code for this rule: